 Canola oil, olive oil or nonstick cooking spray

 Instant-read meat thermometer

-Once you open a package of fresh turkey sausage links, use the sausage within two to three days.
+Once you open a package of fresh turkey sausage links, use the sausage within 2 to 3 days.

 You can also cook frozen turkey links.
-Add approximately six minutes for uncooked links and about three minutes for precooked links.
+Add approximately 6 minutes for uncooked links and about 3 minutes for precooked links.

-Always use a meat thermometer to ensure that fresh turkey sausage links are completely cooked to at least 165 F. Don't rely on appearance.
+Always use a meat thermometer to ensure that fresh turkey sausage links are completely cooked to at least 165 degrees Fahrenheit, according to the USDA.
+Don't rely on appearance.